intel/intel-device-plugins-for-kubernetes/cmd/dsa_plugin/README.md

 The DSA plugin discovers DSA work queues and presents them as a node resources.

+The DSA plugin and operator optionally support provisioning of DSA devices and workqueues with the help of [accel-config](https://github.com/intel/idxd-config) utility through initcontainer.

 ## Installation

 The following sections detail how to obtain, build, deploy and test the DSA device plugin.